datalogics-seu/DLE-NotShipped/README.md

 ** FormWalker.cs - Walks through AcroForm field of a PDF, describing the widget annotation properties (should work for static XFA too).
 PGallot sample, updated with a bit more info on signature fields.  v15.0.4 and higher.
 Place in \Sample_Source\InformationExtraction\FormWalker

+** ImposeTwoPages.cs - Basic imposition sample.
+Imports content stream of two source pages into Form XObjects and inserts and positions them onto new, larger spread that fits both. v15.0.4 and higher.
+Place in \Sample_Source\ContentModification

 ** ModifyLinkAnnotDests.cs - Walk through the link annots and change the JS or URI Actions that contain the destination URL.   v15.0.4 and higher.
 Place in \Sample_Source\ContentModification\ModifyLinkAnnotDests

 ** PDFOptimizerSampleByteArray.java - Optimization sample that reads/writes to a byte array and uses ByteArrayInputStream and ByteArrayOutputStream.
 To construct the ImageInputStream/ImageOutputStream requires v15.0.4 and higher.
 Place in \samples\PDFOptimizerSample folder.